What is the course about?

 Practice at muscle tension reduction (relaxation.)

-Voice production practice, according to the needs of the group (e.g. voice onset, voice quality/tone, volume, etc) and application of use for stammering, as required.
+Phonation practice, according to the needs of the group (e.g. voice onset, voice quality/tone, volume, etc) and application of use for stammering, as appropriate.

 What will I achieve?